-Each week, objects, ideas, and events will move in and out of the European and North American frame, with a strong emphasis on relational thinking and contextualization.
+Objects, ideas, and events will move in and out of the European and North American frame, with a strong emphasis on relational thinking and contextualization.
 This includes a historical, relational understanding of architecture itself.
 Although the Western tradition had recognized diverse building practices as "architecture" for some time, an understanding of architecture as an academic discipline and as a profession, which still prevails today, was only institutionalized in the European nineteenth century.
 Thus, what we now call architecture was born not long ago, as a discourse and a practice conceived in relation to others variously described as ancient, vernacular, native, or pre-modern.

 The course also treats categories like modernity, modernization, and modernism in a relational manner.
 Rather than presuppose the equation of modernity with rationality, for example, the course asks: How did such an equation arise?
 Where?
 Under what conditions?
 In response to what?
 Why?
 To what end?
 Similar questions pertain to the idea of a "national" architecture, or even a "modern" one.
 To explore these and other questions, the course stresses contact with primary sources.
-In addition to weekly readings, the syllabus lists key buildings, projects, and documents, along with at least one primary text, through which such questions may be posed.
-Many of these buildings, projects, and texts have long been incorporated into well-developed historical narratives, mostly centered on Europe.
+Many of these buildings, projects, and texts we will encounter have long been incorporated into well-developed historical narratives, mostly centered on Europe.
 Others have not.
 Our aim, however, is not to replace those narratives with a more inclusive, "global" one.
 It is to explore questions that arise, at certain times and in certain places, when architecture is said to possess a history.